 , but SSGWNBTD was unable to further tweak it.
 On December 20th, Zarxrax announced

 that SSGWNBTD was "fired" from the project, released the rough cut on BitTorrent and re-opened submissions for another month.
 It was finally released as AMV Hell 6.66: This is (Not) The End

 in April 2013—with only a third of its original content remaining.

 On February 12th, 2014, a seventh entry was announced.

 The seventh entry, AMV Hell 7: Attack on 10 Year Anniversary

-, premiered at Otakon 2014, and is scheduled for an online release on October 4.
+, premiered at Otakon 2014, and was released online on October 4 of the same year.